sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 The following counters will be added to capture statistics.
 This section is TBD.

   Error receiving from DHCP snooping socket
   DHCP message too big
   Error sending from DHCP snooping socket
   Illegal source IP address in snooped packet
+  Illegal source MAC in snooped packet
   Number of DHCP messages intercepted
   Number of DHCP messages processed
   Number of DHCP messages filtered
   Number of DHCP messages forwarded
   Number of DHCP message tx failures
   Rx REL or DECL from client not in bindings db
   Number of bindings added to bindings table
-Number of bindings removed from bindings table
-Number of DHCP messages dropped as static binding exists
+  Number of bindings removed from bindings table Number of DHCP messages dropped as static binding exists
   Packets discarded on unsupported outgoing interface Packets dropped due to no outgoing interface

 ## 3.3 COPP